knative/func/docs/language-pack-providers/language-pack-contract.md

 # Language Packs and Function Templates

+Language Packs is the mechanism by which the Knative Functions binary can be extended to support additional runtimes, function signatures, even operating systems and installed tooling for a Function.
+Language Packs are typically distributed via Git repositories but may also simply exist as a directory on a disc.

 A Language Pack is the basis for what is written to the filesystem when a Function developer types `func create`.
 It can be thought of in a simplistic way as a "template" that provides the Function developer a source code file within which she may write her Function.
 When a Language Pack template is manifested on the filesystem, it also includes standard supporting files as would exist with traditional projects such as `pom.xml` or `package.json`, as well as a `func.yaml` file which has values derived from metadata supplied in the Language Pack.
 The Language Pack metadata includes information about the Function language runtime, invocation and build, and is used by the `func` CLI to manage the full Function lifecycle; from creation to deployment.

 ## Purpose